Federal judge holds DeVos in contempt in loan case, slaps Education Department with $100,000 fine

 Although the agency has since stopped pursuing nearly 15,000 of those borrowers, it is still working to resolve the problem with the remaining borrowers.
 About 1,808 people lost wages or tax refunds as a result of the department’s actions.

 The Education Department has said it sent emails to the loan-servicing companies it pays to manage the federal student loan portfolio, directing them to postpone the payments of Corinthian students and halt collection of their debts.
 But the agency did not send specific instructions to the companies to postpone the payments indefinitely.
-Two department officials have since been disciplined, while the agency reprimanded loan servicers for their failings.
+Two department officials have since been disciplined, while the agency reprimanded loan servicers for their failings, according to people familiar with the matter who were not authorized to speak publicly.
+In a video posted to Twitter on Thursday, Mark Brown, chief operating officer in the department’s student aid office, said the agency takes “full responsibility” for its actions.

+“We know we must do better,” Brown said. ” … We’re all accountable for the quality of our work and the impact of our actions.”He said the department has refunded 99 percent of affected customers and expects the remaining will be made whole by the end of the week.

 At a hearing on the matter this month, Kim said: “I’m not sending anyone to jail yet, but it’s good to know I have that ability.
 I’m most concerned with helping the people who were harmed by this — this problem that the government created.”